liyiyong-nk/gan_BIGP/README.md

 python gan_bigp.py --lrw 1e-5 --alpha 4e-6 --contral_rate 0.001 --epochs 200 --dataset horse2zebra --task A2B --gpu 1
 ```
 remark:
-alpha*sparse_loss= 1e-6 * 334967.2812=0.3350 and perceptual=0.5922 should have a homologous quantity.
-The compression ratio you want to achieve may take several stages, which you should
-follw the remark and modify the g_path in gan_bigp.py.
+The difference between alpha*sparse_loss= 4e-6 * 334967.2812=1.3399 and perceptual=0.5922 should  be not large.
+The compression ratio you want to achieve may take several stages, which you should follw the remark and modify the g_path in gan_bigp.py.
 The fuctions (BIG_loss, update_in) in gan_bigp.py can be flexibly applied to your project.

 ```
 stage 2